Beyond Resentment: Moving Toward True Forgiveness In A Relationship

 Research has shown that practicing forgiveness can have numerous benefits for both individuals and those in relationships.
 Studies have frequently found that couples who practice forgiveness often report higher relationship satisfaction and individual well-being, which in turn correlates with improved physical health.
 By choosing to forgive, we may be freeing ourselves from negative emotions and creating positive motivation and a deeper connection that invites you and your partner to co-author your future life together.

-Forgiveness in a relationship takes time, and it is not always easy, especially when we feel deeply hurt by our partner's actions.
-However, by practicing unconditional forgiveness and choosing not to seek revenge, we can break the cycle of resentment and create a healthier environment for ourselves and our relationship.
+Forgiveness in a relationship often takes time, and it is not always easy, especially when we feel deeply hurt by our partner's actions.
+However, by practicing unconditional forgiveness and choosing not to seek revenge, we can break the cycle of resentment and create a healthier environment for ourselves and our relationships.

 Unconditional forgiveness generally means choosing to forgive without stipulations or conditions attached.
 This type of forgiveness may allow us to move beyond blame and toward understanding and compassion.
 When we unconditionally forgive for what happened in the relationship, we can realize the humanity of our partner and recognize that everyone makes mistakes.